hhvm/user-documentation/guides/hhvm/00-quickstart/01-quickstart.md

 ## Running Hack files

-We created a standard PHP file above.
-But HHVM equally easily allows you to run Hack code.
-Hack is Facebook's language that extends the syntax of PHP to offer type-checking as well as numerous additional language features.
+HHVM runs both PHP and [Hack](../../guides/hack/quickstart/quickstart.md).
+Hack is Facebook's language that extends the syntax of PHP to offer type-checking as well as numerous [additional language features](/hack).
+We created a simple Hack program above when testing HHVM.

-To test and run a Hack file, make sure you are [running the `hh_client` typechecker](../../guides/hack/typechecker/intro.md) otherwise you'll be missing out on a lot of your type errors in your Hack code - and simply change the prolog of the file above to `<?hh` to indicate it's Hack and start benefitting from these features.
+To test and run a Hack file, make sure you are [running the `hh_client` typechecker](../../guides/hack/typechecker/intro.md) otherwise you'll be missing out on a lot of your type errors in your Hack code.
+The simplest way to make a PHP program a Hack program is to simply change the prolog of the file to `<?hh` to indicate it's Hack.
+Then you can immediately start benefiting from these features.

 ## Learning Hack and PHP